christinazavou/ANNFASS/documentation/general_knowledge/Terms.md

 Common Terms in Computer Vision
 ---

-#### Contour
-What happens if we find the edges in this image?
-That is, we mark all pixels that are next to a very different depth as black, and the rest as white?
-With this simple procedure we have something that starts to look like a line drawing.
-These curves are called the contours, and drawing contours is the foundation of realistic line drawing.
-The contour separates visible parts of the surface from hidden parts.

-Keywords related: salient lines, silhouette, canny edge, wireframe, crease, contour lines, descriptive-curves-flow-rep Repos related: shapepfcn

 #### HOG (Histogram of oriented gradients)
 Counts occurrences of gradient orientation in localized portions of an image.